 While there are some people out there who have worked extremely hard and are able to make a living off their paranormal ventures, most people in the field do it on the side or for the better word a 'hobby'.
 I have spoken before about how 'real life gets in the way', and we can't investigate or do as much as we want to.
-Our daily jobs, family commitments and just life can prevent us from doing what we love.
+Our daily jobs, family commitments, and just life can prevent us from doing what we love.
 One of the things that can affect the way we participate in the paranormal field, is chronic illness.
 I should know all about it - because I suffer from more than one.

 On top of that, I also have Hashimotos Thyroid disease which is an autoimmune disease.
 My thyroid goes from being hypoactive to hyperactive and basically my body attacks my thyroid when things are a bit off.
 I feel the cold more than other people, and heat really knocks me around.
-The hardest part of this disease, is the fatigue.
+The hardest part of this disease is fatigue.
 Sometimes it is so bad, I cannot even get off the couch.
 Every muscle in my body feels sore and I feel like every limb weighs 100kgs.
 I want to do nothing but sleep, but the kicker is no matter how much you want to sleep, your body doesn't let you.
 It can be like a weird type of exhausting insomnia at times.
-Working during the week, doing school runs and looking after the house absolutely shatters me.
+Working during the week, doing school runs, and looking after the house absolutely shatters me.
 By the weekend I am exhausted.
 Often the last thing I want to do is go out on an investigation.
-While I am on daily medication to regulate things, there is not much I can do when I am having a flare up except to rest and hope I feel a bit better the next day.
+While I am on daily medication to regulate things, there is not much I can do when I am having a flare-up except to rest and hope I feel a bit better the next day.
 When you are so exhausted you can barely move, it means I can be a bit slow and not as enthusiastic on an investigation.
 I am eager to get home when it finishes instead of staying back because all I can think about is getting home and into my bed.

 I should also mention I don't have a spleen so my immune system is shot so there is that too.
 I am a walking disaster.
 So why the hell do I torture myself and force myself to go out and do an investigation?
 Simple.
 I LOVE IT.
 It is my jam.
 It is what I do.
 Granted I don't investigate like I used to.
-The all nighters are pretty impossible at this point, but a good 2-4 investigation does me well.
-I managed to make the time of the tours we do at Black Rock House to start earlier so I am home earlier and it means I am not rolling into bed at 2am in the morning like I was previously.
+The all-nighters are pretty impossible at this point, but a good 2-4 investigation does me well.
+I managed to make the time of the tours we do at Black Rock House to start earlier so I am home earlier and it means I am not rolling into bed at 2 am in the morning like I was previously.
 It is little things like this that make a massive difference to how I pull up the next day.
-In the past, if I investigated the night before, the next 2-3 days I was a write off and completely exhausted.
-Now I am tired, but for the most part I can still function.
+In the past, if I investigated the night before, the next 2-3 days I was a write-off and completely exhausted.
+Now I am tired, but for the most part, I can still function.
 Most of all, I have found that writing feeds my desire to pursue the paranormal.
 I can't investigate as much as I want to, but I can research and I can write.
-I can explore and ask all the paranormal questions I want to from the comfort of my home while wearing my pjs with my heat bag sitting in bed if need be.
+I can explore and ask all the paranormal questions I want to from the comfort of my home while wearing my PJs with my heat bag sitting in bed if need be.

-Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates